csswizardry/inuit.css/_posts/2012-12-09-getting-started-with-inuit-css.md

 If the above is all good, then let’s get going!

-## Getting inuit.css
+## Getting inuitcss

-There are a number of ways to get inuit.css into your project; you can [download the zip](https://github.com/csswizardry/inuit.css/archive/master.zip) or `git clone` it into a CSS directory in your project, thus:
+There are a number of ways to get inuitcss into your project; you can [download the zip](https://github.com/csswizardry/inuit.css/archive/master.zip) or `git clone` it into a CSS directory in your project, thus: